Skip to main content

 7. File a Beneficial Ownership Information Report

 Finally, you’ll have to file a Beneficial Ownership Information Report with a federal agency known as FinCEN.
 You’ll need to list information about your company’s beneficial owners, and, if your business was formed on or after January 1, 2024, company applicants as well.
-Feel free to file the report yourself online or hire us to do it for you.
+You can file for yourself online or hire us to file the BOI report for you.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.